Homicide & Murder Defense Lawyers in Roanoke

 Federal prosecutors typically have much more time and resources at their disposal to pursue homicide convictions.
 Additionally, federal courts operate under different rules of evidence and procedural rules than Virginia state courts.
 In this sense, if you are facing a murder charge in federal court, getting help from a lawyer with experience in the federal court system will be crucial to your defense.

-Reasons for Hiring an Experienced Virginia Lawyer for Your Murder Defense
+Reasons for Hiring an Experienced Roanoke Murder defense Lawyer for Your Murder Defense Case

 His commitment to practicing in this area of the law is reflected in his service on the Board of Governors of the Virginia State Bar Criminal Law Section and his induction as a Fellow of the American Board of Criminal Lawyers.